 Interesting.
 What kind of things has Jesus been doing?
-I've always thought He was talking here about miracles, and He is.
+I'd always thought He was talking here about miraculous works, and He is.
 But in this context, what's Jesus been doing?
-Things we consider impossible, miracles, like washing the feet of selfish men who are about to deny us, and treating a betrayer like a dear friend.
+The things we might consider impossible, like washing the feet of selfish men who are about to deny us, and treating a betrayer like a dear friend.

 I could never do that!
-He did.
+But He did.
 And He says He will help us do the same.

 Friends, who has the power to do these kinds of things?
-Jesus does, AND whomever He gives that power to, namely His followers.
+Jesus does, AND whomsoever He gives that power, which He does to His followers.
 Notice His very next words in verses 13-14, "And I will do whatever you ask in my name, so that the Son may bring glory to the Father.
 You may ask me for anything in my name, and I will do it."

 What's He talking about?
 What kind of things does He want us to ask for?
 Do you see the connection?
 Lord, my brother just hurt me deeply.
-He betrayed my friendship.
-I feel like making him hurt, but I know You want me to love him as You have loved me.
+He betrayed our friendship.
+I feel like never seeing him again, or making him hurt, but I know You want me to love him as You have loved me.
 Will You give me the power to do that?

-YES!
+YES! says Jesus.
 I will help you do it, and even greater things than I have done.